getfreeos/GetFreeOS-plasma/README.md

 ```
 ##

-Note:- You need GetFreeOS repo & Chaotic repo ready on your system first, script work in your home folder & don't run script with sudo.
+Note:- You need GetFreeOS repo & Chaotic repo ready on your system first, don't run script with sudo.